 A recent Google survey states that a staggering 80 percent of shoppers are using smartphones to make purchasing decisions.
 Retailers and start-ups have taken notice, and the concepts of mobile location analytics and proximity marketing are emerging out of that.

-Publications like Techcrunch and Adweek have articles of retailers launching Bluetooth beacon pilot programs almost on a daily basis.
+Publications like Techcrunch and Adweek have articles of retailers launching new technology programs almost on a daily basis to keep up with the times.
+Using a touch screen cash register for small business will make the business certainly appear more modern, appealing to a younger demographic who might have otherwise not taken a second glance of the establishment.
 Some recent examples include Target , Country Market and Urban Outfitters .

 But when you clear away all the buzzwords, what exactly is this shift we’re seeing?
 It’s the world customizing itself to you.
-The world is reacting to your presence, specific to you as an individual.
+The world is reacting to your presence, specific to you as an individual, if you want to start your marketing strategies, then consider starting off with email marketing with the help of Epsilon.

 Proximity marketing is an exciting concept, but a lot of people are worried they’ll be inundated with spam if they opt in.